Quantitative structure–activity relationship: Applications

 (Q)SAR models have been used for risk management.
 QSARS are suggested by regulatory authorities; in the European Union, QSARs are suggested by the REACH regulation, where "REACH" abbreviates "Registration, Evaluation, Authorisation and Restriction of Chemicals".
 Regulatory application of QSAR methods includes in silico toxicological assessment of genotoxic impurities.
 Commonly used QSAR assessment software such as DEREK or CASE Ultra (MultiCASE) is used to genotoxicity of impurity according to ICH M7.

 The chemical descriptor space whose convex hull is generated by a particular training set of chemicals is called the training set's applicability domain.
 Prediction of properties of novel chemicals that are located outside the applicability domain uses extrapolation, and so is less reliable (on average) than prediction within the applicability domain.
-The assessment of the reliability of QSAR predictions remains a research topic.
+The assessment of the reliability of QSAR predictions remains a research topic, as a unified strategy has yet to be adopted by modellers and regulatory authorities.

 The QSAR equations can be used to predict biological activities of newer molecules before their synthesis.

 Examples of machine learning tools for QSAR modeling include: